ossu/computer-science/README.md

 Solicit feedback from your OSSU peers.
 You will not be "graded" in the traditional sense — everyone has their own measurements for what they consider a success.
-The purpose of the evaluation is to act as your first announcement to the world that you are a computer scientist and to get experience listening to feedback — both positive and negative.
+The purpose of the evaluation is to act as your first announcement to the world that you are a computer scientist and to get experience listening to positive and negative feedback.

 The final project evaluation has a second purpose: to evaluate whether OSSU, through its community and curriculum, is successful in its mission to guide independent learners in obtaining a world-class computer science education.